COVID-19 PANDEMIC

 If you do not have internet access at home, or cannot afford to maintain it, but need internet for work or school, there are several options available through providers:

-Additionally, many internet providers have announced that they are waiving late payment fees, increasing caps on internet speeds and will not disconnect customers for not paying monthly bills at this time.
 If you have questions or concerns about your internet connection, contact your provider or visit their website for more information.

 Small Business Administration (SBA) Loans for Small Businesses